kashmir54/kashmir54.github.io/_flipper/wifi/index.md

 ## VoyagerRF / 40€

 Available in black or white.
-Antenna can be black or white, as you prefer.
+The antenna can be black or white, as you prefer.

 Includes:

-- VoyagerRF board with Marauder Firmware preintalled (v0.10.2)
+- VoyagerRF board with Marauder Firmware preinstalled (v0.10.2)
 - 3dBi Omni Antenna (2.4GHz)

 <div display="grid" align="center">